joshburnsxyz/joshburnsxyz.github.io/_posts/2021-03-24-imageresize-js.md

 image.
 To accomplish this I used the [sharp](example.com) Node.js library.
 Sharp provides a nice API to simply define input, action, and output.

 The iteration logic ws accomplished using Node.js `fs` module.
 The script in its entirety is below, I've also added some comments to illustrate my intent on certain design choices.
-The script is also available on gitlab [here](https://gitlab.com/joshburnsxyz/imageresize.js).
+The script is also available on ~gitlab~ github [here](https://github.com/joshburnsxyz/imageresize.js).

 ```js